shravanshetty1/mad-aliens/README.md

 # Alien Invasion simulation

 Program simulates an alien invasion of a world.
+Here is the [spec](./docs/spec.pdf).

 ## Usage
 ```